mikeyamamoto/electroncash-docs/cmdline.rst

 ============

-Electrum has a powerful command line.
+Electron Cash has a powerful command line.
 This page will show you a few basic principles.

 Using the inline help
 ---------------------

-To see the list of Electrum commands, type:
+To see the list of Electron Cash commands, type:

 .. code-block:: bash

-   electrum help
+   electron-cash help

 To see the documentation for a command, type:

 .. code-block:: bash

-   electrum help <command>
+   electron-cash help <command>

 Magic words